The collapse of the petrodollar

 Brazil, India, Russia and China and more recently South Africa (Brics) is a community of the world’s largest economies.
 Unlike our western politicians and banks who only have foresight for the next election, these countries plan more long-term strategies together.

-These countries recognise that the petrodollar has a very limited lifespan and with both the US and the UK economies, printing money (QE) to prop up our economies, they have been proven correct.
+These countries recognise that the petrodollar has a very limited lifespan and with both the US and the UK economies, printing money (QE) to prop up our savings, they have been proven correct.

 Your average country was only able to buy oil and energy in dollars and thus converting it into food, utilities and infrastructure for their populations.
-The Brics trade zones have set-up a competing world currency to bypass the petrodollar completely and are spreading like wildfire amongst developing nations.
+The Brics trade zones have set-up a competing world currency to bypass the petrodollar entirely and are spreading like wildfire amongst developing nations.

 This system has been dubbed the new silk road, allowing nations to trade without the costly nature of the petrodollar to their economies.
-Bypassing the US-based dollar, the world’s nations are sticking two fingers up to the aggressive US foreign policies and aligning themselves up with the new dominating economies of the 21st century.
+Bypass the US-based dollar!
+The world’s governments are sticking two fingers up to the aggressive US foreign policies and aligning themselves up with the new dominating economies of the 21st century.

 Our nations ‘special relationship’ with the US could drag us down with it, as the desperation of quantitative easing and its effects begin to slide into hyperinflation.

 As the world’s nations, one by one begins to view the petrodollar as toxic and convert to the new Brics system, the current economic house of cards, so precariously balanced since the credit crunch will topple.

 The Brics system has done for world trade what Trip Advisor has done for the holiday business.